 There are no redlines of AVIXA consensus products open for review at the moment.
 The last batch dealing with image system contrast ratios came and went mid-February.
 We referred the mark up to the IEEE Education & Healthcare Facilities Committee where there is more expertise in electrotechnology.

-We maintain the AVIXA suite on our Lively Arts standing agenda where we try to submit new ideas of our own to AVIXA technical committees (not just respond to the ideas of others).
-See our CALENDAR for the next online meeting; open to everyone.
+We maintain the AVIXA suite on our Lively Arts standing agenda where we try to submit new ideas of our own to AVIXA technical committees.
+See our CALENDAR for the next Lively Arts teleconference; open to everyone.

 Category: Lively Arts, Electrical, ICT